rust-lang/rfcs/text/0000-public-private-dependencies.md

 ```

 The dependencies `serde` and `serde_json` are both public dependencies, meaning their types are referenced in the public API.
-Effectively, the idea is that if you do a semver incompatible upgrade to a
+This as the implication that a semver incompatible upgrade of these dependencies is a breaking change for this package.
-public dependency, it's a breaking change of your *own* crate.

 With this RFC, in pre-2024 editions, this will warn saying that `serde` and `serde_json` are private dependencies in a public API.
 In 2024+ editions, this will be an error.